iterative/mlem.ai/content/docs/user-guide/remote-objects.md

 [mlem objects]: /doc/user-guide/basic-concepts#mlem-objects
 [object type]: /doc/user-guide/basic-concepts#mlem-object-types

-## Initializing MLEM Project
+## Remote MLEM projects

-Although you can store MLEM objects in a Git repo or in a Cloud bucket without creating a MLEM project with `$ mlem init`, doing so enables you to organize and access your MLEM objects easier.
+Although you can store MLEM objects in any location such as a Git repo, Cloud storage, or external drives, creating a MLEM project lets you organize and [discover] MLEM objects consistently.

-This creates a `.mlem/` directory in the desired path.
-By default MLEM will save models to `.mlem/model/` and data to `.mlem/data`.
-If you save MLEM models outside of `.mlem/` folder, MLEM will store the reference to it inside `.mlem/` folder.
-This approach allows MLEM to list your MLEM objects in a project.
+To create a MLEM project in a remote location, you can provide its URL or path to `mlem init`.

+[discover]: /doc/command-reference/list

 ## Listing objects